legacyLD/csv_challenge/README.md

 * Ensure that fields are displayed in the following order: last name, first name, gender, date of birth, favorite color.
 * Display dates in the format MM/DD/YYYY.

+### Meta-info

+> _Note: This challenge can be done in Ruby or in JavaScript with Node.js.
+Solutions here are in Ruby._